-Finally, the CPSD's motion should fail because it has not stated a problem that needs to be addressed.
-The handful of complaints cited by the CPSD does not suggest that sweeping regulation is needed to protect consumers that purchase interconnected VoIP services.
+June 23, 2011 Page 4 Finally, the Commission should not attempt to regulate VoIP because regulation is not needed to protect West Virginia consumers that purchase interconnected VoIP services.
 On the contrary, the competitive VoIP marketplace will ensure that consumers can move with their feet, taking their business to other providers if they are unsatisfied with their current service.
 VoIP providers are offering better, more innovative and cheaper (and sometimes free) services.
 The benefits of these services far outweigh the potential costs of new regulations.
+Feel free to contact the undersigned if you have any questions.